Wondering if Cost Segregation is worth it for your property? Click here to see your potential tax savings in under 1 minute with our free calculator

 For facility owners, nearly every expense tied to operating or maintaining the property can be deductible, including:

-The key is to ensure these expenses are ordinary and necessary for the operation of the business.
+The key is ensuring these expenses are ordinary and necessary for the operation of the business.

 Utilizing Cost Segregation to Maximize Tax Savings